 - Gluten-free flour blend * - As long as you use a 1:1 blend it will work fine.
 You may also use all-purpose flour if that's your thing or I have used about 5 other types of flours and they all come out fine, with varying puffiness.
 You may need to experiment a little and increase or decrease your liquid a tiny bit.

-- Milk - regular milk is best but I am often out of it so often sub it with either half and half mixed with a little water or whatever plant-based milk I have on hand.
+- Milk - regular milk is best but I am often out of it so often sub it with either half and half mixed with a little water or whatever plant-based milk I have on hand (such as almond milk).
 They all work, just sometimes the pancakes turn out a little less puffy or a little darker, etc. than others.
 Don't be afraid to experiment.

 - Real Salt * - I don't normally include salt on my ingredient list but with so few ingredients I figured I should include this one.
 It's really important, not only to the flavor but for the puffiness.
 But - can that be true?
 Am I just imagining that?
 I swear when I don't put enough in then they are not as puffy.
 Well, they certainly don't taste right.

-What do you put on your German pancakes?
+What do you put on your puff pancakes?

 - Fresh raspberries